ConvLab/ConvLab-2/README.md

 We evaluate the performance of the dialog state tracker using two metrics:
 1. Joint Goal Accuracy.
 This metric evaluates whether the predicted dialog state is exactly equal to the ground truth.
+2. Slot Accuracy.
+This metric evaluates whether the predicted label for each individual slot is exactly equal to the ground truth, averaged over all slots.
-2. Slot Precision/Recall/F1.
+3. Slot Precision/Recall/F1.
 These metrics evaluate whether the predicted labels for individual slots in dialog state are equal to the ground truth, microaveraged over all slots.

 ### Registration and Participation